Business process analysis model: Techniques and benefits with real-world applications

 Threats: What external factors could disrupt the process or prevent improvement?

-SWOT analysis will help an organization clearly understand its processes and where it needs to focus its efforts.
+SWOT analysis helps organizations clearly understand their processes and where they need to focus their efforts.

 Benefits of BPA

-BPA allows organizations to maximize workflow, remove redundant processes, and streamline procedures.
+BPA allows organizations to maximize their workflows, remove redundant processes, and streamline procedures.
 It identifies bottlenecks and inefficiencies that reduce a business's time spent on non-value-adding activities and ensures everything counts toward adding maximum value to the organization.

-BPA brings transparency to business processes, where accountability is clear at every stage of completion.
-The higher the transparency, the higher the accountability for completing tasks within time and to the desired level of performance.
-This ensures that the current situations of immediate authority and ownership do not prevail.
+BPA brings transparency to business processes, so accountability is clear at every stage of completion.
+The higher the transparency, the better the accountability for completing tasks within time and to the desired level of performance.
+This ensures that the current situations of unchecked authority and ownership do not prevail.

-The work output of employees can be easily linked to the overall task and therefore owned by them, with results-oriented effort.
+Work output can be easily linked to the overall task and therefore owned by the relevant employee, contributing to a more results-oriented effort.

-BPA helps expose the actual use of resources—manpower, finance, or technology—by processes in an organization.
+BPA helps identify the actual use of resources—labor, money, and technology—by processes in an organization.
 It identifies both overuse and underuse to help organizations optimize their resource allocation, attaining better productivity and reducing waste.

 BPA encourages continuous improvement.
-With regular reviews of process flow, inefficiencies are discovered, and solutions are implemented.
-This helps keep the workflows of business agile and responsive to both changing market conditions and shifting customer demands.
+With regular reviews of process flows, inefficiencies are discovered and solutions are implemented.
+This helps keep business workflows agile and responsive to both changing market conditions and shifting customer demands.

 How Qntrl can help with BPA and process automation

-However, while Business Process Analysis helps identify inefficiencies and bottlenecks, Qntrl makes them easier to automate and optimize.
-Qntrl is the mature BPM platform that combines BPA with process automation, allowing companies to process workflows more efficiently and ultimately achieve better results.
+While business process analysis helps identify inefficiencies and bottlenecks, a BPM platform like Qntrl makes them easier to automate and optimize.
+Qntrl combines BPA with process automation, allowing companies to process workflows more efficiently and ultimately achieve better results.

-They can create flowcharts and maps for visualizing and automating their processes with approvals, notifications, and more in the case of mapping and automating business processes.
+Create flowcharts and maps for visualizing and automating their processes with approvals, notifications, and more for mapping and automating business processes.

 Get real-time visibility into what's happening in tasks, identify bottlenecks, and provide insights through dashboards and analytics.